alphagov/govuk-prototype-kit-docs/docs/v13/documentation/how-to-use-layouts.md

 Blocks are how layouts and pages share code.
 For example, there is a block called `header` for the header content on every page.

-These are some of the default blocks on the [template page on the GOV.UK Design System](https://design-system.service.gov.uk/styles/page-template/#exploded-view-of-the-page-template-block-areas) (opens in a new tab).
+These are some of the default blocks on the [template page on the GOV.UK Design System](https://design-system.service.gov.uk/styles/page-template/#exploded-view-of-the-page-template-block-areas).

 ### Header block

-You can make changes to the existing GOV.UK header using the `header` block, such as adding navigation like in this example:
+You can make changes to the existing GOV.UK header using the `header` block.
+This example adds navigation:

 ```
 {% block header %}